team-friendo/signalboost/README.md

 * A local computer able to run node and docker, git and the development tools of your choice.
 * A Twillio account (https://www.twilio.com/) that provides the phone numbers that Signalboost will use.
-* A paid Ngrok account https://dashboard.ngrok.com/billing/plan that allows secure tunnelling to your localhost's Signalboost API.
+* A paid ngrok account (https://dashboard.ngrok.com/billing/plan) that allows secure tunnelling to your localhost's Signalboost API.
 * A Signalboost API Token created by you to authenticate on your Signalboost API.

-We'll address the setup of host and development systems in the Developer and Sysadmin guides later, but for now the next step is to make sure you have the services and authentication details you need for the configuration you want to do.
+We'll address the setup of production and development systems in the Developer and Sysadmin guides later, but for now here's some details on how to get the services and authentication details you need for the configuration you want to do.

 ## Setup third party services and other details